- Polyradiculoneuropathy in dogs – A comprehensive overview

 Living with a dog with polyradiculoneuropathy

-A diagnosis like polyradiculoneuropathy is a turning point in life, both for the dog and for his people.
-But life doesn't stop there.
-There are numerous ways to adapt everyday life and continue to enable your four-legged friend to live a happy life.
+A diagnosis like polyradiculoneuropathy is a life-changing event, both for the dog and its owners.
+But life doesn't end there.
+There are numerous ways to adapt daily routines and continue to provide a happy life for your four-legged friend.

 Adjustments in everyday life